 With acne often comes scarring.
-This is called Post Inflammatory Hyperpigmentation (PIH) This is an over production in melanin, which causes a darker mark to show on the skin.
+This is called Post Inflammatory Hyperpigmentation (PIH) or post inflammatory Erythema (PIE) This is an over production in melanin, which causes a darker mark to show on the skin.
 It is the same process that happens for scarring, age spots, and pigmentation.

 Tyrosinase is the enzyme responsible for the first step in melanin production.
 It is part of a conversion process that creates the pigment (melanin) to be transported to the top layer of your skin resulting in a darkening of the skin.
 It is a defence mechanism against damage (imflammation, picking and UV rays to name a couple)

 I am going to talk about scarring in particular, but this process also happens from UV rays that causes pigmentation.

 When cells have been damaged by the inflammation of a pimple, the Tyrosinase enzyme will send an excess of Tyrosine which will result in overproduction of pigment.
 This is what you see as a scar.

 Research has established the best way to control an excess of melanin production is to target this crucial enzyme.
 The other reason we target this enzyme is it is only found in the melanocyte- meaning there are no side effects anywhere else when we inhibit it.

 Tyrosinase Inhibitor products will reduce the enzyme Tyrosinase from over stimulating so there is no overproduction of pigment in the skin.
 We don’t want to stop this process from happening as the scar (or pigment) is there as a protective mechanism to stop harm to the skin, what we want to do is slow down the process and only have a melanin needed to protect the skin released.